 In general, paliavanas and vanhoutteas do not have red on the leafbacks, but here is a cautionary example to warn against generalizing too quickly.
 My outdoor Vanhouttea pendula has ordinary green leaves, but a cutting I rooted under lights has a strong reddish flush extending outward from the ribs.

 All sinningia leaves are hairy to some extent, but some are strikingly so.
 The best-known example is, of course, S. leucotricha, but it is not the only species for which leaf hairiness is an attractive feature.
 Species with conspicuously hairy leaves include:

 Presumably, S. villosa has hairy leaves (the species name means "shaggy"), but I have never seen the plant, so I can't say for sure.

 The most attractive feature of S. mauroana is the fine hairs which give the leaves a silvery sheen.

 See a picture of a Sinningia hatschbachii leaf.

 Some species of Sinningia have sticky leaves.
 I do not know the purpose of the stickiness; perhaps it's a defense against pests.
-Sinningia amambayensis is best-known for this property; its leaves are always sticky (and it has imparted this trait to both the hybrids I've made with it).
-Paliavana plumerioides has slightly sticky leaves, as does S. aggregata.
+In some species, the stickiness of the leaves depend on growing conditions.

 When a leaf (or other structure, such as a flower) has passed its usefulness, a plant will normally jettison it by creating a stratum of cells called an abscission (see the etymology) layer.
 This blocks transport of water and nutrients to the leaf, which then withers and dries.
 In most plants, such as a maple tree in autumn, the leaf eventually separates from the stem, cleaving along the abscission layer.